-Fitch credit ratings are monitored and are used as an indication of the probability of organisations defaulting on our investments.
+Principally, Fitch credit ratings are monitored and are used as an indication of the probability of organisations defaulting on our investments.
+In addition, the rating given by rating agents Standard and Poor, and Moody's are also considered prior to an investment.
 Whilst they only show an indication of the current credit position, they are being monitored on a regular basis and any significant changes will be reported to Policy and Finance Committee.
 It has previously been approved that investments with Building Societies be limited to the top 8 building societies based on their total assets.